DHTMLX/docs-kanban/docs/api/events/js_kanban_deletecard_event.md

 ### Parameters

-The callback of the **delete-card** event can take an object with the following parameters:
+The callback of the **delete-card** event can take an object with the following parameter:

 - `id` - (required) the ID of the card to be deleted